As a reminder: All data are preliminary and subject to change.

 Dashboard Updated: Weekly on Friday

-A COVID-19 vaccine breakthrough case is defined as the detection of SARS-CoV-2 RNA or antigen in a respiratory specimen collected from a person ≥14 days after receipt of all recommended doses of an FDA-authorized COVID-19 vaccine.
+A COVID-19 vaccine breakthrough infection is when a person tests positive for SARS-CoV-2 (the virus that causes COVID-19) 14 days or more after their second dose of Pfizer or Moderna COVID-19 vaccine or a single dose of the Janssen (Johnson & Johnson) COVID-19 vaccine.
 A death associated with a vaccine breakthrough case must meet the COVID-19-associated mortality criteria.

-Even when a vaccine is highly effective, a small percentage of people who are fully vaccinated will still get COVID-19 if they are exposed to the virus that causes it.
+Even when a vaccine is highly effective, a small percentage of people who are fully vaccinated will still get COVID-19 if they are exposed to the virus.